Mobile Bay, AL

 Grove Hill, AL

-- Clarke County Museum.
-This museum has slave artifacts and documentation on nearby escape routes.
+- Clarke County Museum at 116 Cobbs St. This museum has slave artifacts and documentation on nearby escape routes.

 Lowndes County, MS

-- Concord Christian Methodist Episcopal Church was established in 1867, right after the end of the Civil War.
+- Concord Christian Methodist Episcopal Church at 1213 Concord Rd.
+It was established in 1867, right after the end of the Civil War.

-- Missionary Union Baptist Church.
-The oldest African American Church in northeast Mississippi.
+- Missionary Union Baptist Church at 1207 Fifth Ave.
+N. The oldest African American Church in northeast Mississippi.
 Reverend Tony Montgomery will welcome you to his flock if you stop in on Sunday.

 - Columbus Public Library holds an archive collection of slavery documents, newspaper clippings and other artifacts.